uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The geographic location of the platform edition's developer(s)

-Use information available on MobyGames, Wikipedia, Steam, fansites, the developer's official site, and/or the platform edition's official site, title screen, credits sequence, and/or advertising to confirm the developer's location.
+Use information available on MobyGames, Wikipedia, Steam, fansites, the developer's official website, and/or the platform edition's official website, title screen, credits sequence, and/or advertising to confirm the developer's location.

 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>